SigurdMW/blitzjs-workshop/sections/eight/README.md

-# Section eight - Leaderboard setup
+# Section 8 - Leaderboard setup
-We created two new models in section 4 that are not yet used - `activity` and `action`.
+So now we have our database setup where we can add `actions` and `activities`.
+Now we need a leaderboard!

+## Setup the leaderboard